gmd11390/verkada-auth/README.md

 ### Step 1: Install from GitHub

 In your terminal navigate the Verkada_Testing directory (cd .../Verkada_Testing).
-TIP for Mac: If you drag the root folder to the terminal it will automatically generate the filepath...
+TIP for Mac: If you drag the root folder From Finder to the terminal it will automatically generate the filepath...

 ```
 pip install git+https://github.com/gmd11390/verkada-auth.git